goSTYLO/My-Crew-Manager/BACKEND_CHANGES_README.md

 - ✅ Users can only access their own invitations
 - ✅ Invitation actions are restricted to the intended recipient
 - ✅ Notification access is restricted to the recipient
+- ✅ Project access is restricted to project members only

 ### Data Integrity:
 - ✅ Transactional invitation acceptance (atomic operations)